4awpawz/trio-docs/source/fragments/userstories.md

 </html>
 ```

 "Awesome!
 But how do I run what Trio just created for me in the browser?"
-Betty though to herself.
+Betty asked.
 So Betty goes back to the docs and learns that to actually run the website in the browser all she has to do is run `trio serve` from the command line and that will not only launch the website in the browser but will also refresh the browser anytime she changes something in the source folder.

-Once again, Betty opens up her terminal applications, makes sure that the current directory is `myscifi` and runs the command `trio serve` which produces the following output (some of which is abbreviated as it can be quite verbose):
+Once again, Betty opens up her terminal applications, makes sure that the current directory is `myscifi` and runs the command `trio serve`, which produces the following output (some of which is abbreviated as it can be quite verbose):

 ```
 launching browser, serving application and watching source folder for changes